elaforge/karya/doc/ui.md

 Bound Cmds are just functions that take a 'Cmd.Msg.Msg' and decide whether or not to do something based on that: 'Cmd.Cmd.Cmd'.
-Most of them are bound in 'Ui.GlobalKeymap' and track-specific ones are bound from 'Cmd.Track'.
-The keymap bound cmds are summarized in [the keymap doc](keymap.html), and the track commands mostly have to do with the EditMode.
+Most of them are bound in 'Cmd.GlobalKeymap' and track-specific ones are bound from 'Cmd.Track'.
+The keymap bound cmds are summarized in [the keymap doc](keymap.html), and the track commands mostly depend on the EditMode.

 However, the vast majority of Cmds are accessible only from the [REPL](repl.md.html).